No. 17372, 11th & 12th Battalions, Royal Irish Rifles

 In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Rifleman John Corry (No. 17372) was born in Holywood, Co.
 Down.

-John Corry was born around 1873/1874 and he was a son of Henry Corry who worked as a coachman.
+According to Army records, John Corry was born around 1873/1874, and on his civil marriage registration record he is described as a son of Henry Corry, a coachman.

 John Corry enlisted on 25 July 1893 in Belfast and it was noted in his attestation papers that he was 5 feet 10 inches tall with a fresh complexion, grey eyes and dark brown hair.
-It was noted that his mother’s name was Mary.
-He fought in the South African Campaign 1899 – 1902 and was awarded the Queen’s South Africa Medal.
-He had nine years of service with the 2nd Battalion Royal Irish Rifles (No. 2920).
+It was noted that his mother’s name was Mary, his sister’s name was Ellen and they lived at 9 Sullivan Street, Holywood.
+John Corry served in the East Indies, fought in the South African Campaign during 1902 and was awarded the Queen’s South Africa Medal.
+He had nine years of service with the 2nd Battalion Royal Irish Rifles (No. 3920).

 John Corry and Jane Nelson were married on 5 December 1901 in Ballygilbert Presbyterian Church.
 John Corry, a soldier from Londonderry was a son of Henry Corry, a coachman.
 Jane Nelson from Craigavad was a daughter of John Nelson, a farmer.

-After leaving the Army, John Corry worked as a labourer and gardener.
+After being discharged from the Army on 24 July 1905, John Corry worked as a labourer and gardener.

 John and Jane Corry (nee Nelson) had at least five children: